Ridesharing

 ~~~~~~~~~~~~~~~~~~~~

 This chapter describes “Ridesharing,” which refers to carpooling and vanpooling.
-Rideshare programs include ridematching services (which help travelers find travel partners), and strategies that give rideshare vehicles priority in traffic and parking.
+Rideshare programs include ridematching services (which help travelers find travel partners), and rideshare encouragement incentives.

 Description